On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Automatic continuity of generalized Jordan derivation of the third type

 We are now in a position to apply Lemma~\ref{l separate cont} to guarantee that $F|_{I} : {I}\to \mathcal{M}$ is continuous.
 The continuity of $F$ will follow from Lemma~\ref{l continuity on a closed finite-codimensional subspace} if we show that ${\mathcal{A}}/{I}$ is finite-dimensional.
 Otherwise, as in the proof of Theorem~\ref{t automatic cont of gener der of type3}, there exists an infinite sequence $(b_n +I)_n$ of mutually orthogonal non-zero positive elements in ${\mathcal{A}}/{I}$, that is, $(b_n + I) (b_k+ I) = 0,$ for all $n \neq k$, $b_n\geq 0$ and $b_n\neq 0$ for all $n$ (see \cite[Exercise 4.6.13]{K-R}).
 Choose, a sequence $(c_n)_n$ of mutually orthogonal norm-one positive elements in $\mathcal{A}$ satisfying $c_n+I = b_n+I$, $\| c_n^2+I \| = \| (b_n+I)^2 \| = \| b_n+I\|^2 \neq 0$, for all $n$ (cf. \cite[Exercise 4.6.20]{K-R}).
 Clearly, the element $c_n^2$ does not belong to $I$, and hence the mapping $x\mapsto F(c_n^2 x)$ is unbounded.
 We can therefore pick $d_n\in \mathcal{A}$ satisfying $\|d_n\| \leq 2^{-n},$ and $\| F ({{c^2_n}} d_n)\| > \|G(c_n)\| + n$ for all natural $n$.
 By assumptions, the limit $a_0 = \sum_{n \geq 1} c_n d_n$ belongs to $\mathcal{A},$ $\|a_0\|\leq 1,$ and $ a_0 c_{m}= c_{m} a_0 = c_m^2 d_m$ for all $m\in \mathbb{N}$.
 Our hypotheses give for all natural $m$, which is impossible. \end{proof}

-Under some extra hypotheses on the bimodule, we conclude that the class of generalized Jordan derivations of the third type are in fact generalized derivation of first/second/third type.
+Under some extra hypotheses on the bimodule, we can conclude that every generalized Jordan derivation of the third type on a C$^*$-algebra is, in fact, a generalized derivation of the first, second, and third type.